11 Top Healthtech Startups to Watch in 2024

 • Investors Include: Upfront Ventures, Wing Venture Capital, Meridian Street Capital

-Path is a mental health startup that was built to match patients with thousands of psychiatrists, therapists, and other mental health professionals virtually.
-If someone wants affordable online therapy that they can access anytime and anywhere, Path built a solution that allows these patients to quickly and easily connect with a therapist.
+Rula is a mental health startup that was built to match patients with thousands of psychiatrists, therapists, and other mental health professionals — virtually.
+If someone wants affordable, online therapy they can access anytime and anywhere, Rula built a solution that allows these patients to quickly and easily connect with a therapist.

-When someone uses Path, all they have to do is answer a few questions in the beginning in order to narrow down providers to one that fits their needs, and then schedule an appointment.
-Once an appointment has been scheduled, the patient can then create a continuous schedule with their therapist and start on a mental health program that allows them to see progress and get results.
+When someone uses Rula, all they have to do is answer a few questions, in the beginning, to narrow down providers to one that fits their needs and then schedule an appointment.
+Once they schedule an appointment, the patient can then create a continuous schedule with their therapist and start on a mental health program that allows them to see progress and get results.

 3. Medallion